SunlayGGX/Storm/README.md

 - **showGravityArrow (boolean, facultative)**: If true, gravity arrow will be displayed by default on the HUD.
 Default is true.

+#### Safety (facultative)

+##### Memory (facultative)
+- **memoryThreshold (positive float)**: The memory coefficient threshold applied to the total installed memory the workstation has.
+If the application take more than this threhold of RAM, then we'll kill the application as a safety measure.
+This value should be between ]0.0, 1.0].
+Default is 0.95 (We allow the application to take 95% of the available RAM).

+##### Freeze (facultative)
+- **refreshDuration (unsigned integer, facultative)** : Set the refresh duration of the simulation freeze watcher in seconds.
+If the simultation is frozen more than this threshold, then we'll kill the application as a safety measure.
+This value should be greater than 30 seconds.
+Default is 1200 seconds (20 minutes).
+Note that this safety watcher is temporily disabled when a debugger is attached.

 #### Simulation (facultative)
 - **allowNoFluid (boolean, facultative)**: If true, we will allow the scene config file to not have any fluid (useful for testing rigid body features without minding particles while developing).
 Default is false.
 - **stateRefreshFrameCount (positive integer, facultative)**: Specify how many frames before the next system state refresh.
 This value must be a positive integer.
 0 means the state refreshes is disabled.
 Default is 0.